LiquidChurch/lqd-notes/README.md

 * WordPress 5.0+ - Liquid Notes utilizes Gutenberg for its fill-in-the-blank capabilities and as such requires Gutenberg to be active with WP.

+## Documentation
+We provide brief documentation below, for more technical documentation please see the md files in the docs folder.

 ## Backend: Administering Liquid Notes
 After installing Liquid Notes one should see a "Liquid Notes" menu option on the WP Admin sidebar.
 The menu includes
 sub-items: All Notes and Add New.
 One can add/edit/delete notes very much as one would with WP's built in posts and